 Another popular fern species are New York Ferns.
 These ferns are softer and lighter in color than other ferns.
 New York Ferns have a fine texture, and they grow together in small clusters.
 New York Ferns are also used as ground cover, as they can grow in thick patches.
 This species survives best in woodland settings and requires moist soil and a partially shaded environment.
 They proved a lovely yellow-green shade to any backyard setting.

 Ostrich Ferns are a species that require lots of shade and damp soil to thrive.
 These are visually appealing and can make any average backyard setting into a magical place.
 Ostrich Ferns are among the taller fern species, as they can grow to be 3 to 6 feet in height and are recognizable by their curled ends.
 Not only can these ferns be planted outside, but they can also make a great addition as a household plant.
 Just be sure to keep them out of direct light.

 The final fern type we'll look at is the Hay Scented Ferns.
 These ferns are easily distinguished by the fragrant scent they give off in the yard.
-This fern species is known to grow in large colonies and grow about a foot in width and height.
-The Hay Scented Ferns have a soft texture and are commonly found in the northeastern parts of the U.S. Once again; these ferns require damp soil and a beautiful shaded spot to grow.
+This fern species grows in large colonies and grows about a foot in width and height.
+The Hay Scented Ferns have a soft texture and are commonly found in the northeastern parts of the U.S. Once again, and these ferns require damp soil and a beautiful shaded spot to grow.
 They survive best in mild to colder climates, and it is essential to avoid direct sunlight.